canopy-network/k8s-node-tester/README.md

 ### Local/remote machine (controller)

 - Required packages: `make`, `kubectl`, `helm`, `ansible`, `go` (to build the tools)
-- With Homebrew installed, you can install the others via:
+- With Homebrew installed, the others can be installed via:
   - `make helpers/brew-install-requirements`
 - SSH access from this machine to all cluster servers